Azure/machine-learning-at-scale/README.md

 # Machine Learning at Scale Workshop

-This repo is a collection of codes for machine learning at scale on Azure Machine Learning.
+This repo is a collection of codes/notebooks for machine learning at scale on Azure Machine Learning.

 # Contents